• Skip to primary navigation

 • Meanwhile, while the pasta is boiling, take a frying pan and pour in it 2-3 tablespoons of olive oil, 2-3 anchovies fillets, garlic cloves, a tablespoon of salted capers, and hot pepper to taste.
 Lightly fry all these ingredients for 2-3 minutes until you will feel a pleasant garlic smell.

-1 tablespoon Capers, 2 cloves Garlic, 3 fillets Anchovies, Chili Peppers
+1 tablespoon Capers, 2 cloves Garlic, 3 fillets Anchovies, Chili Pepper

 • After that, add the tuna and lemon zest into the pan.
 Mix the ingredients well and remove the pan from the hob.